 recovery operations.
 Typically it is a temporary facility used by the management team to begin coordinating

-the recovery process and used until the alternate sites are functional.
+the recovery process and used until the alternative sites are functional.

 - Communications Failure

 An unplanned interruption in electronic communication between a terminal

 and a computer processor, or between processors, as a result of a failure of any of the hardware, software,

 or telecommunications components comprising the link.
 (Also refer to Network Outage.)